vuldin/redpanda-examples/wasm/js/transform_avro/README.md

 The `_schemas` topic is automatically generated when the schemas are uploaded to the registry.

-## Deploy the transform script to Redpanda
+## Deploy the transform bundle to Redpanda

 ```bash
 > rpk wasm deploy dist/main.js --name json2avro --description "Transforms JSON to AVRO"